EntropySynthetica/notable/notes/IPTables_Firewall_Script.md

-#Notes
+## Notes

 Unblock an Interface
- iptables -A INPUT -i eth0 -j ACCEPT
+`iptables -A INPUT -i eth0 -j ACCEPT`

- Accept packets from trusted IP addresses iptables -A INPUT -s 192.168.0.4 -j ACCEPT # change the IP address as appropriate
+Accept packets from trusted IP addresses
+`iptables -A INPUT -s 192.168.0.4 -j ACCEPT` # change the IP address as appropriate

- Accept packets from trusted IP addresses iptables -A INPUT -s 192.168.0.0/24 -j ACCEPT  # using standard slash notation iptables -A INPUT -s 192.168.0.0/255.255.255.0 -j ACCEPT # using a subnet mask
+Accept packets from trusted IP addresses
+`iptables -A INPUT -s 192.168.0.0/24 -j ACCEPT`  # using standard slash notation `iptables -A INPUT -s 192.168.0.0/255.255.255.0 -j ACCEPT` # using a subnet mask

- Accept tcp packets on destination port 6881 (bittorrent) iptables -A INPUT -p tcp --dport 6881 -j ACCEPT
+Accept tcp packets on destination port 6881 (bittorrent) `iptables -A INPUT -p tcp --dport 6881 -j ACCEPT`
 Note: In order to use matches such as destination or source ports (--dport or --sport), you must first specify the protocol (tcp, udp, icmp, all).

- Accept tcp packets on destination port 6881 (bittorrent) iptables -A INPUT -p tcp --dport 6881 -j ACCEPT
+Accept tcp packets on destination port 6881 (bittorrent) `iptables -A INPUT -p tcp --dport 6881 -j ACCEPT`

- Accept tcp packets on destination ports 6881-6890 iptables -A INPUT -p tcp --dport 6881:6890 -j ACCEPT
+Accept tcp packets on destination ports 6881-6890 `iptables -A INPUT -p tcp --dport 6881:6890 -j ACCEPT`

- Accept tcp packets on destination port 22 (SSH) from private LAN iptables -A INPUT -p tcp -s 192.168.0.0/24 --dport 22 -j ACCEPT
+Accept tcp packets on destination port 22 (SSH) from private LAN `iptables -A INPUT -p tcp -s 192.168.0.0/24 --dport 22 -j ACCEPT`

+Show hit for rules with auto refresh
+`watch --interval 0 'iptables -nvL | grep -v "0     0"'`

+Show hit for rule with auto refresh and highlight any changes since the last refresh `watch -d -n 2 iptables -nvL`

+Block the port 902 and we hide this port from nmap.
+`iptables -A INPUT -i eth0 -p tcp --dport 902 -j REJECT --reject-with icmp-port-unreachable`

+Add a comment to a rule:
+`iptables ... -m comment --comment "This rule is here for this reason"`

-#Iptables Persistant in Debian
+## Iptables Persistant in Debian
-##install the following
+install the following
 `apt-get install iptables-persistent`

 To Save
 `sudo dpkg-reconfigure iptables-persistent`

-# Show hit for rules with auto refresh
-watch --interval 0 'iptables -nvL | grep -v "0     0"'

-# Show hit for rule with auto refresh and highlight any changes since the last refresh
-watch -d -n 2 iptables -nvL

-# Block the port 902 and we hide this port from nmap.
-iptables -A INPUT -i eth0 -p tcp --dport 902 -j REJECT --reject-with icmp-port-unreachable

-# Note, --reject-with accept:
-#	icmp-net-unreachable
-#	icmp-host-unreachable
-#	icmp-port-unreachable <- Hide a port to nmap
-#	icmp-proto-unreachable
-#	icmp-net-prohibited
-#	icmp-host-prohibited or
-#	icmp-admin-prohibited
-#	tcp-reset

-# Add a comment to a rule:
-iptables ... -m comment --comment "This rule is here for this reason"

-# To remove or insert a rule:
-# 1) Show all rules
-iptables -L INPUT --line-numbers
-# OR iptables -nL --line-numbers

-# Chain INPUT (policy ACCEPT)
-#     num  target prot opt source destination
-#     1    ACCEPT     udp  --  anywhere  anywhere             udp dpt:domain
-#     2    ACCEPT     tcp  --  anywhere  anywhere             tcp dpt:domain
-#     3    ACCEPT     udp  --  anywhere  anywhere             udp dpt:bootps
-#     4    ACCEPT     tcp  --  anywhere  anywhere             tcp dpt:bootps

-# 2.a) REMOVE (-D) a rule. (here an INPUT rule)
-iptables -D INPUT 2

-# 2.b) OR INSERT a rule.
-iptables -I INPUT {LINE_NUMBER} -i eth1 -p tcp --dport 21 -s 123.123.123.123 -j ACCEPT -m comment --comment "This rule is here for this reason"
+or on Ubuntu 20
+`sudo iptables-save > /etc/iptables/rules.v4`